 With a new allotment that has been previously overgrown,

-the worst problem.
-Strimming or using a petrol mower on
+weeds can be the worst problem.
+Strimming or using a petrol

-overgrown areas often helps.
-A very overgrown plot may take
+mower on overgrown areas often helps.
+A very overgrown plot

-months to clear, and the weeds will quickly re-establish if
+may take months to clear, and the weeds will quickly

-you leave the ground untended for a few
+re-establish if you leave the ground untended for a few weeks.

-weeks.
-In the Spring and Summer, visit your plot regularly, at
+In the Spring and Summer, visit your plot regularly, at least

 previously overgrown or very weedy, space your crops out more